Zaubrik/shadow/README.md

 ### function customElement(tagName): (clazz: Constructor<HTMLElement>) => void

 The decorator `customElement` takes the tag name of the custom element and registers the custom element.
-If no tag name is passed, the class name is used instead through converting it from CamelCase to dash-case.
 The same tag name is assigned to the static `is` property.

 ### function property({reflect, wait, assert}: Omit<PropertyAndOptions, "property">)